 The more detailed you can be the more likely it is that you will not waste your time in a meeting.

-If you don’t know what you want, don’t expect your Account Manager to guess it.
-Don’t assume that the agency will know what you want to achieve and how; they work with different clients on a day-to-day basis, each business is different has different KPIs, capacity and long term plans.
+If you do not know what you want, do not expect your Account Manager to guess it.
+Do not assume that the agency will know what you want to achieve and how; they work with different clients on a day-to-day basis, each business is different has different KPIs, capacity and long term plans.
 The agency can offer you a strategy on how to achieve your goals but you need to know what your goals are.

-Once you’ve decided what you want to discuss, please try to put everything in context.
+Once you have decided what you want to discuss, please try to put everything in context.

-A lot of companies’ marketing efforts are split between different departments, but this doesn’t mean digital marketing is isolated from your other marketing efforts; they influence each other and should be seen as a seamless process.
+A lot of companies’ marketing efforts are split between different departments, but this does not mean digital marketing is isolated from your other marketing efforts; they influence each other and should be seen as a seamless process.

-Make sure you inform your agency of any additional marketing activities you are working on or have just finished (even if it’s just about distributing some flyers with your URL on them)
+Make sure you inform your agency of any additional marketing activities you are working on or have just finished (even if it is just about distributing some flyers with your URL on them)

 Advise on how much time you have